Skip to main content

 Off-the-Record

 Instant messaging systems are often unencrypted.
-Off-the-Record Messaging (OTR ) is a way of adding encryption to them, so that you can keep using familiar networks like Facebook chat or Google Chat or Hangouts but with your messages more resistant to surveillance.
+Off-the-Record Messaging (OTR) is a way of adding encryption to them, so that you can keep using familiar networks but with your messages more resistant to surveillance.

 Commercial VPN

-A commercial Virtual Private Network is a private service that offers to securely relay your Internet communications via their own network.
-The advantage of this is that all of the data you send and receive is hidden from local networks, so it is safer from nearby criminals, untrusted local ISPs, or anyone else spying on your local network.
+A private service that offers to securely relay your internet communications via their own network.
 A VPN may be hosted in a foreign country, which is useful both for protecting communications from a local government, and bypassing national censorship.
-The downside is that the traffic is decrypted at the commercial VPN 's end.
+The downside is that the traffic is decrypted at the commercial VPN's end.
 That means you need to trust the commercial VPN (and the country where it is located) not to spy on your traffic.

 Risk assessment